 Today is a rather leisure day in the oasis.
 Your guide will take you on a morning tour of the oasis of Tozeur, helping you learn about life in an oasis.
 A short distance away, a walk through Tozeur’s old town will provide an opportunity to learn about this region’s unique architectural style.
 The remainder of your day is at your leisure to visit the market in Tozeur and explore more of the old town, as well as enjoying the amenities of your hotel and this oasis desert town.
 Overnight in Tozeur.
 (B)

-There will also be an opportunity for lunch.
-From Douz, you drive a couple of hours into this region of semi-arid desert, eventually arriving at the region of Matmata.
+Once you depart your desert encampment, you continue touring the south with a visit to the region of Matmata.
 This region’s crater-like topography is dotted with troglodyte dwellings.
 Its exotic settings provided one of the film locations for the movie, Star Wars.
 You will have an opportunity to explore some of these dwellings and the region, as well as have lunch in a troglodyte restaurant.
 From Matmata, you drive to the coast and take an old Roman causeway to the island of Jerba.
 Dinner and overnight in Jerba.
 (B, D)

 This morning you take a ferry boat from Jerba to the mainland and begin driving up the coast.
 You eventually arrive at El Jem, with brief stops en route.
 Known in Roman times as Thysdrus and noted for its amphitheater, which is similar to the coliseum of Rome.
 Following your exploration of El Jem and the nearby El Jem Museum, you drive northeast to Sousse.
 Dinner and overnight in Sousse.
 (B, D)